-Rosanne helped our client who had reviewed their DC arrangements and decided that a Master Trust might be right for them.
+We helped our client to review their DC arrangements who later decided that a Master Trust might be right for them.
 But they needed our support and independence to test the waters.

 The company had recently undertaken a strategic review of its DC arrangements and concluded that there were efficiencies to be made in the DC running costs.
 A Master Trust might provide the most cost efficient means of providing the DC benefits, but as their DC adviser also runs a Master Trust, the company recognised that the adviser would be conflicted.

 We were appointed as a result of our independence and ability to objectively assess and comment on the market, as well as helping to capture our client’s requirements.
 We led an independent review of options, which subsequently developed into a selection exercise, once it became clear that a Master Trust was most appropriate for the company.

 We developed a request for proposal (RfP) built around the company’s requirements for cutting costs, reducing the governance burden and providing all its DC arrangements under one umbrella.
 Working with the company, we short-listed a selection of five different Master Trust providers (covering different approaches) and asked them for a response.
 Based on these responses, we were able to choose three providers that could best meet the company’s requirements.

 Having decided that a Master Trust was the best option, the client agreed to proceed with a selection exercise.
 We then developed a more detailed RfP focusing on the investment product, services to members, transition costs and implementation process.
 Each provider was given the opportunity to meet the company and ask questions about its requirements.
 We summarised the responses for the company focusing on what was most important to make a decision and providing independent commentary.
 The providers presented their propositions to the company in a day of face to face meetings.
 The company assessed each provider using a selection criteria matrix, prepared by Muse, with criteria weighted by importance.